Islami Chhatra Andolan Bangladesh

 Islami Chhatra Andolan Bangladesh (ইসলামী ছাত্র আন্দোলন বাংলাদেশ) (ICAB) is the student wing of Islami Andolan Bangladesh (IAB), It was officially established in 1991.

 History

 On 23 August 1991, the organization was established to provide support young Muslim students and devout Muslim youth.
 Back then, the organization was called 'Islami Shashantantra Chhatra Andolan', Later on, the organization, name, committees and leaderships were changed significantly.

 Leadership

-The central president of the organization is Yusuf Ahmad Mansur, Central Vice President is Muntasir Ahmad, Secretary-general is Sheikh Mahbubur Rahman Nahiyan.
-The Joint Secretary-general is Shibbir Ahmad, Organizing secretary is Imran Hossain Noor, Central training secretary is Muhammad Mishkatul Islam and Research and Law editor is Sultan Mahmud.
+The central president of the organization is Muntasir Ahmad.
+Central Vice President is Khairul Ahsan Marjan, Hossain Ibne Sorwar and Imran Hossain Noor.
+Secretary general is Sultan Mahmud.

 Activities

 Every year, Islami Chhatra Andolan Bangladesh's new members rally and the historic student mass gathering are held at the historic annual mahfil of Charmonai organized by the Bangladesh Mujahid Committee.

 Social activities

 Islami Chhatra Andolan Bangladesh organizes blood group campaigns on various campuses, social and religious events.
 Admission support desks are run under the supervision of Islami Chhatra Andolan Bangladesh in various university admission examinations.
 Every year, Islami Chhatra Andolan Bangladesh organizes tree plantation programs in different places of the country.
 In March 2025, Islami Chhatra Andolan Bangladesh organized a protest march against rape, demanding justice for all rape cases nationwide and maximum punishment for rapists.